WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 rsuite install --rstudio-addin
 ```

-## Updating RSuite CLI
+## Updating R Suite CLI

-RSuite CLI works with compatible version of RSuite.
+R Suite CLI works with compatible version of R Suite.
 Compatibility is determined by
 two higher numbers in versions of both: they should match.
-While installing RSuite
+While installing R Suite
-RSuite CLI picks the latest available but still compatible version of RSuite to
+R Suite CLI picks the latest available but still compatible version of R Suite to
 install.

-You can update RSuite CLI with following command:
+You can update R Suite CLI with following command:

 ```bash
 rsuite update
 ```

-The command checks that version of RSuite CLI is installed and if newer version is
+The command checks that version of R Suite CLI is installed and if newer version is
 available.
 If so it will download installer and commit installation process.
 You
-will probably need elevated privileges to upgrade RSuite CLI properly.
+will probably need elevated privileges to upgrade R Suite CLI properly.

-Pay attention that new version of RSuite CLI will need newer version of RSuite
+Pay attention that new version of R Suite CLI will need newer version of R Suite
 to work.
-You will need to issue RSuite installation (update to compatible version)
+You will need to issue R Suite installation (update to compatible version)
-just after RSuite CLI gets updated.
+just after R Suite CLI gets updated.

 # Project management

-After you have installed RSuite you are ready to start developing your projects.
+After you have installed R Suite you are ready to start developing your projects.
-Command proj gives you access to all related RSuite functionalities.
+Command proj gives you access to all related R Suite functionalities.

 It accepts `-h` option which prints all accepted sub-commands with brief description.